alexanderkoller/pergamon/main.typ

   // overwritten by the show rule that is defined in refsection's source code.
   // It colors the citation links based on whether the reference is to a PI publication.
   #show ref: it => if-citation(it, value => {
-    if "Koller" in value.reference.lastnames {
+    if "Koller" in family-names(value.reference.fields.parsed-author) {
       show link: set text(fill: darkgreen)
       it
     } else {